-""Dan"" BREAK LEG!
-Love, Gigi THE GRIND THE GRIND WED-13-CHIPS-10:30-?- FRI-15-BRIDGETTES-8TIL1090 CENT CANS MON-18-BRIDGETTES-10-CLOSE-/80CENTBIG DRAFTS U-G-L-Y YOU AIN'T GOT NO ALIBI YOU UGLY!
+---- Dan BREAK LEGI Love, Gigi THE GRIND THE GRIND WED-13-CHIPS-10;30-?- FRI-15-BRIDGETTES-8TIL1090 CEINT CANS MON-18-BRIDGETTES-10-CL/DSE-/80CENTBIG DRAFTS U-G-L-Y YOU AIN'T GOT NO ALIBI YOU UGLY!
 Vote UMOC!!
 Things are getting UGLY Vote UMOC LaFortune Info Booth Mon-Fri 7-9 KISSER IS COMING KISSER IS COMING KISSER IS COMING BECOME INVOLVED IN AN TOSTAL.
 SIGN UP TO PLAY KISSER.
 THE GREAT ESCAPE OF 88 THE GREAT ESCAPE OF 88 FRIDAY APRIL 15 A NINE BAND EXTRAVAGANZA BE THERE!

-HALL REPS OR AT THE DOOR ALL PROCEEDS TO BENEFIT CYSTIC FIBROSIS C M DISTRIBUTORS OF AMERICA Thank you to all who returned the recent survey from the C.D of A. A few follow up comments; 1.
+TICKETS CKETS AVAILABLE THROUGH HALL REPS OR AT THE DOOR ALL PROCEEDS TO BENEFIT CYSTIC FIBROSIS C----M DISTRIBUTORS OF AMERICA Thank you to all who returned the recent survey from the C.D of A. A few follow up comments; 1.
 It was Maggie's idea 2.
-Our typist has been dismissed, Ms. Hemwall was going through acute personal problems 3.
-In responce to Mr. Klis's survey, a girl with said T-shirt has been located, however, she has declined your cated, nowever, and has declined your offer stating that she will never be any competition for the girl in Senior Bar.
-4. Mr. Reidl's facination with male furry aliens has been summarily dismissed by us and forwarded to the Office of Stude Affairs for appraisal.
-We enclosed our recomendation for immediate psychologbased on the size of our product, our ical help.
-5. In responce to TICKETS AVAILABLE THROUGH LOST: BLUE ID HOLDER WITH CALL FORNIA DRIVER'S LICENSE AND DETEX LOST ON MARCH 25 AT CHIPS IF FOUND PLEASE CALL X2691 LOST: A RED 3-RING BINDER.
-I left it in room 101 of Hurley last Tuesday (4568) after my 1:15 class.
-If you picked it up, please call Angle at 283-4096.
-It has everything from all of my es in it and it is vital to my passing my finals!!!!!!!
-Thanks help! lost a brown wallet with initials FJD, contained ID, driver's liscence, and photos.
-It was lost somewhere between North dining hall and the Engineering library, Please call Francis at 283-1723 of to 704 Grace Hall if found REWARDHIN FOR RENT STUDENT FANTASTIC RENTAL LARGE 5 BEDROOM HOUSE WITH LOTS OF EXTRAS.
+Our typist has been dismissed, Ms. Hemwall was going through acute personsi problems 3.
+In responce to Mr. Klis's sur-vey, a girl with said T-shirt has been located, however, she has declined your offer stating that she will never be any competition for the girl in Senior Bar.
+4. Mr. Reidi's facination with male turry aliens has been summarily dismissed by us and forwarded to the Office of Student Affairs for appraisal.
+We enclosed our recomendation for immediate psychological help.
+5. In responce to questions based on the size of our product, our LOST: BLUE ID HOLDER WITH CALI-FORNIA DRIVER'S LICENSE AND DETEX LOST ON MARCH 25 AT CHIPS IF FOUND PLEASE CALL X2691 LOST: A RED 3-RING BINDER, I left H (4568) after my 1:15 class.
+If you picked it up, please call Angle at 283-4066.
+It has everything from all of my classes in it and it is vital to my passing my finalallillill Thanks help! lost a brown wallet with initials FJD. contained ID, driver's liscence, and photos.
+It was lost somewhere between North dining hall and the Engineering li-brary.
+Please call Francis at 283-1723 or to 704 Grace Hall if found REWARDI FOR RENT FANTASTIC STUDENT RENTA LARGE 5 BEDROOM HOUSE WITH LOTS OF EXTRAS.
 BIG PATIO DECK, CARPETS, DRAPES AND APPLI-ANCES.
-LOCATED NEAR CAMPUS AND BRIDGET'S. FURNISHED OR UN FURNISHED.
-FOR MORE INFORMA TION CALL 277-7360 DAYS OR 272 6181 EVENINGS.
-Summer Rental; 2 Bd.; \$172/mo. per per son; Located at Ironwood and Edison; call 271-0559.
-City this summer Call Lindsay -2927 ROOMMATE WANTED Summer only, male to share Campusoom, \$200/mo., includ view two b air; Cail Dorine at 272-1441.
+LOCATED NEAR CAMPUS AND BRIDGET S. FURNISHED OR UN FURNISHED.
+FOR MORE INFORMA TION CALL 277-7360 DAYS OR 272-6181 EVENINGS.
+Summer Rental; 2 Bd.; \$172/mo. per per-son; Located at Ironwood and Edison; call 271-0559 ROOMMATE WANTED Summer only, male to share Campusview two bedroom, \$200/mo., includes air; Call Dorine at 272-1441.
 Drug users not tolerated.
 RIDE NEEDED TO MIAMI OF OHIO THIS WEEKEND.
-PLEASE CALL KAREN £1312 FOR SALE IBM PC/XT Model 086 10Mb disk, 360K floppy, 640K RAM and Quadram CGA color monitor. \$1,600 price includes DOS 2.1, documentation AST SuperPak utilities and SideKick DOS 3.2, Notebook II, PFS:File, LOGO and other software packages also avail-able.
-For more information, call Mike Kracer at 239-7248 weekdays from 8 a.m. to 5 p.m.
-FOR SALE: A pair of Nordica ski boots, size 8.
+PLEASE CALL KAREN £1312 FOR SALE IBM PC/XT Model 086 10Mb disk, 360K floppy, 640K RAM and Quadram CGA color monitor. \$1,600 price includes DOS 2.1, documenta AST SuperPak utilities and Sidel DOS 3.2, Notebook II, PFS:File, LOGO and other software packages also avail-able.
+For more information, call Mike Krager at 239-7248 weekdays from 8 a.m. to 5 p.m.
+FOR SALE: A pair of Nordica ski boots. size 8.
 Call Jenn at 2975.
-Chevy Impala, X3282--Steve Rnit Alliance'83-5spd,4dr,air,new exh&batt,clean,good cond-\$1900/best off-Dave3349 TYPEWRITER/WORD PROCESSOR LOTS of GOODIES If interested, please call Amy x1263 TEND.
+Chevy Impala.
+X3282-Steve Finit Alliance'83-5spd,4dr,air,new exh&batt,clean.good cond-\$1900/best off-Dave3349 TYPEWRITER/WORD PROCESSOR LOTS of GOODIES If interested, please call Amy x1263 TEND.